- Login into your MainWP Dashboard

 - Go to the MainWP > Extensions > Advanced Uptime Monitor page

-- Click the Add New Monitor button
+- Click the Create New Monitor button

-- Popup screen will appear
+- A popup screen will appear

 - Select Monitor Type

 - Add URL or IP address of your website

 - http(s): that’s perfect for website monitoring.
 The service regularly sends requests (which are the same as if a visitor is browsing your website) to the URL and decides if it is up or down depending on the HTTP statuses returned from the website (200-success, 404-not found, etc.)